Updated June 15, 2020

 In cases where the claimant was wrongly terminated, the employer may even be ordered to hire or reinstate the employee.
 Learn more about how employment discrimination is an exception to at-will employment laws in Nevada.

 Call a Nevada labor attorney…

 Are you a victim of employment discrimination?
-Contact our Las Vegas employment law attorneys at 702-DEFENSE (702-333-3673).
+Contact our Las Vegas employment law attorneys.
 We will fight to get you all the money damages available and restore your career.